 Equity & Outreach

-The Writers’ Federation of Nova Scotia (WFNS) is committed to better serving writers living outside of urban Halifax and equity-deserving writers by reviewing, revising, and expanding our programs, our outreach practices, and our organizational governance.
+The Writers’ Federation of Nova Scotia (WFNS) is committed to better serving writers from equity-deserving communities and writers living outside of urban Halifax by reviewing, revising, and expanding our programs, our outreach practices, and our organizational governance.

-WFNS also recognizes that regional representation is integral to inclusive programming.
-Beginning in 2024, we’re launching new initiatives to bring in-person events and virtual opportunities to regions across Nova Scotia.
+WFNS also recognizes that regional representation is integral to inclusive and equitable programming.
+Beginning in 2024, we launched new initiatives to bring in-person events and virtual opportunities to regions across Nova Scotia.

-You can subscribe for personal email notifications when relevant events are scheduled for your area.
-WFNS Membership is not required, and you may unsubscribe by replying to any notification email.
+Subscribe for direct email notifications when relevant programming & events are announced.
+WFNS General Membership is not required, and you may unsubscribe by replying to any notification email.

-In addition to offering waivers on membership dues, application fees, and submission fees, WFNS offers the following annual programming for equity-deserving writers.
+In addition to occasional events and programming, WFNS offers the following annual programming for writers from equity-deserving communities.

-In February, 2024, WFNS’s Board of Directors approved the creation of a standing committee on Equity, Diversity, Inclusion, and Accessibility (EDIA).
+WFNS’s standing committee on Equity, Diversity, Inclusion, and Accessibility (EDIA) was created in 2024.

 Populated by Board members, Writers’ Council members, and General members, the EDIA Committee oversees the improvement of programming and of communication and outreach practices to create more equitable opportunities for member and public participation and to eliminate barriers to participation created by discrimination and bias on the basis of (dis)ability, ethnicity, gender, or sexual orientation.

-To express interest in joining this committee (populated after the WFNS Annual General Meeting each June) or to request its full terms of reference, please contact WFNS’s Executive Director (director@writers.ns.ca).
+To express interest in joining this committee (which is populated after WFNS’s Annual General Meeting each June) or to request this committee’s terms of reference, please contact WFNS’s Executive Director (director@writers.ns.ca).

 The board and staff of the Writers’ Federation of Nova Scotia stand in solidarity with all people seeking justice in the face of anti-Black and anti-Indigenous racism, police brutality, and white supremacy.